studio1902/statamic-peak-docs/docs/getting-started/developer-experience.md

 * Create a partial with bespoke markup in `resources/views/page_builder/_{file_name}.antlers.html`.

 ## Install Preset
 This command installs a presets into Peak.
 A preset can be anything.
-By default you can install a `news` and an `events` collection that installs the relevant blueprints, templates, configuration, pages and page builder blocks into your site.
-You can also install features like FAQ, Modals, Theme toggle (dark mode), Search, Language picker and Breadcrumbs.
+A collection that installs the relevant blueprints, templates, configuration, pages and page builder blocks into your site or a simple navigation pattern or dark mode.

 Run `php please peak:install-preset` to pick a set.

+Some presets available include:

+* Breadcrumbs: A breadcrumbs partial using schema markup.
+* Events: A dated events collection with index and show templates (including JSON-ld) and a page builder set.
+* FAQ: A FAQ collection with a page builder set (including JSON-ld).
+* Language picker: A language picker for when you use multisite.
+* Modal: A modal that only has to be rendered once but can be used multiple times with different content.
+* News: A dated news collection with index and show templates (including JSON-ld) and a page builder set.
+* Search: A search form component and a styled search results template.
+* Theme toggle: A theme toggle typically used for a Tailwind class based dark mode.